tomasruizr/sails-cb/README.md

 >Take into account that when `doNotReturn` is set to true, the default implementation of the sails **blueprints _WILL NOT_ work as expected**.
 In case you want to use it create your own blueprints implementation under the api folder in the sails project.
 For more info on how to do that go [here](http://stackoverflow.com/questions/22273789/crud-blueprint-overriding-in-sails-js).

-+ `caseSensitive`: By Default all waterline queries are case-insensitive.
++ `caseSensitive`: `(boolean)` By Default all waterline queries are case-insensitive.
 This can be overridden for this adapter in the connection configuration or in a request basis.
-+ `consistency`: The Consistency level that should have de N1QL queries (select) in database: Must be one of the following integer Values:
++ `consistency`: `(number)` The Consistency level that should have de N1QL queries (select) in database: Must be one of the following integer Values:

   **1**: _NOT_BOUNDED_: This is the default (for single-statement requests).